DefGuard/docs/getting-started/one-line-install.md

         --help                         this help message
-        --non-interactive              run in non-interactive mode (no user input) --domain <domain>              domain where defguard web UI will be available --enrollment-domain <domain>   domain where enrollment service will be available --use-https                    configure reverse proxy to use HTTPS --vpn-name <name>              VPN location name
+        --non-interactive              run in non-interactive mode (no user input) --domain <domain>              domain where Defguard web UI will be available --enrollment-domain <domain>   domain where enrollment service will be available --use-https                    configure reverse proxy to use HTTPS --vpn-name <name>              VPN location name